Kushagra7987/Jarvis-Routing-System/README.md

 ## Overview

-The **Jarvis Routing System** project aims to address critical challenges in logistics and transportation by developing a Dynamic Route Optimization System.
-The system leverages real-time data from multiple APIs to optimize delivery routes, estimate vehicle emissions, and promote environmental sustainability.
+The **Jarvis Routing System** is an advanced Dynamic Route Optimization System designed to address key challenges in logistics and transportation.
+By leveraging real-time data from multiple APIs, the system optimizes delivery routes, estimates vehicle emissions, and promotes environmentally conscious decision-making.
+With a focus on efficiency and scalability, it offers actionable insights to reduce costs and emissions, supporting both small and large-scale logistics operations.

 ## Features

-- **Route Optimization**: Calculates the best routes based on current traffic conditions.
+- **Dynamic Route Optimization :** Generates optimized routes based on real-time traffic, distance, and user preferences.
-- **Traffic Incident Reporting**: Displays real-time traffic incidents along the route.
+- **Real-Time Traffic Data :** Displays live traffic updates and incidents along the route to ensure efficiency.
+- **Weather Integration :** Incorporates real-time weather data from the OpenWeatherMap API for enhanced route planning during disruptions.
+- **CO₂ Emission Calculations :** Provides detailed CO₂ emission estimates for selected routes based on vehicle type and fuel efficiency.
-- **Air Quality Index (AQI)**: Provides air quality information for both the origin and destination locations.
+- **Air Quality Insights :** Offers AQI data for both the origin and destination to aid eco-friendly decision-making.
-- **Emission Calculations**: Estimates CO2 emissions based on the distance traveled and vehicle fuel efficiency.
-- **User -Friendly Interface**: Simple and intuitive web interface for easy navigation.
+- **Interactive and User-Friendly Interface :** Intuitive web interface with an interactive map for seamless navigation and route selection.
+- **Scalability :** Designed to handle complex operations, including large fleets and multi-destination routing (planned as a future enhancement)

 ## Technologies Used

 - **Backend**: Flask
-- **Frontend**: HTML, CSS
+- **Frontend**: HTML, CSS , JS
 - **Python**: For core logic, API integrations, and emissions calculations.

 ## APIs Used